News — 19 Aug 2019

 Selected solo and project exhibitions: Faces, The Moore Space, Miami (2007); Dark Mirror, Irish Museum of Modern Art, Dublin, (2008); Discarded Spider, Cornerhouse, Manchester (2010); Germinal, Tamayo Museum, Mexico City (2013); The Man Who Did All Things Forbidden, Philadelphia Museum of Art (2014); Herramientas de trabajo, MAMM Museo de Arte Moderno Medellín (2017); Axioms for Action, MUAC, Mexico City (2018).

 Carlos Amorales represented Mexico at the 57th Venice Biennale in 2017 with Life in the Folds, an installation that will also be part of the exhibition at Stedelijk Museum.

 The work of Carlos Amorales is being presented by kurimanzutto, Mexico City and Galleri Nils Stærk, Copenhagen.

 The exhibition Carlos Amorales – The Factory is generously supported by Ammodo and made possible by Nils Stærk, Copenhagen and kurimanzutto, Mexico City.
-The publication is made possible by Colección Isabel y Agustín Coppel.
+The publication is made possible with the support of the Jaap Harten Fonds and Colección Isabel y Agustín Coppel.